rOpenGov/regions/cran-comments.md

 Depending on the platform, I get various notes to use size reduction of PDF.
 This should not throw a NOTE on CRAN.

-## Resubmission With Reviewer Suggestions and Solutions Implemented
-The reviewer saw 0.1.1, and all documentation suggestions were implemented.
-Than in 0.1.2. further documentation issues were corrected. (see very minor changes in NEWS.md)

-0.1.3, is basically a re-submission of 0.1.2, because the reviewer had only one suggestion, that the DESCRIPTION had a word duplicaton.
-(Sorry!)
-As the NEWS contains, a very small addition went into 0.1.3
-1. The metadata vocabulary of Google's proprietary, but ISO-3166-2 based, typology was updated with a few countries.
-2. `recode_nuts` slightly alterred to follow changes in dependency `dplyr` which does not affect functionality.

->meaningful meaningful data
--->
-meaningful data

->Please fix and resubmit.
+## very small bug fix
+This submission is a very small bug fix compared to the existing 0.1.3 CRAN version.
+0.1.5 resolves a naming conflict in `validate_nuts_regions`.
+Furthermore, it handles some metadata exceptions for non-EU countries.
+The metadata files of the package were updated with new entries [i.e. contain more geographical data], but they do not affect the functioning of codes.